suzyahyah/suzyahyah.github.io/about.md

 ---

-I am a second year CS PhD student focusing on NLP at Johns Hopkins advised by Professor Kevin Duh.
+I am a CS PhD student (-2018) focusing on NLP at Johns Hopkins advised by Professor Kevin Duh.
 Previously I was advised by Dr Chieu Hai Leong (DSO National Labs) and Professor Steve Renals (University of Edinburgh).
+In my previous career I learnt a bit of Human Factors and Social psychology from Dr. Angela Tan and Dr. Bernice Khoo.

 If you are applying for PhD programmes and

- * are surveying profiles, [see CV](https://drive.google.com/file/d/1j6sra1MTzZTeETPesiT0Em5hIs69Ir0p/view?usp=sharing) or [linkedin](https://w.linkedin.com/in/suzanna-sia-83b032bb)
+ * are surveying profiles, [see CV(2018)](https://drive.google.com/file/d/1j6sra1MTzZTeETPesiT0Em5hIs69Ir0p/view?usp=sharing) or [linkedin](https://w.linkedin.com/in/suzanna-sia-83b032bb)
  * think you're not quite ready yet, [see Psychologist-to-PhD]({{ site.baseurl }}{% link _posts/2018-06-01-From-psychologist-to-CSPhD-in-2-years.md %})

 If you are from DSO National Labs and just joined